Contact us

 Anonymous feedback

 If you do not want to provide your name or be identified, we accept anonymous reports.
-However, this means we can’t let you know about the actions we take or the outcome.
-We may also be unable to look into your concern if we need more information from you.
+However, this means we may also be unable to look into your concern if we need more information from you.
 To submit your report anonymously, we recommend you use our SpeakUp platform.

 What happens after you report fraud